Tag Archive: The Serpent Priesthood

 ST MARK NOEL PARK, WOOD GREEN AND ALL SAINTS CHURCH, EDMONTON

-All Saints Church Edmonton: So yet again at this point in time we were unable to gain access to this church; the third church of quest number ten and the third of the ‘four corners’.
+All Saints Church.
+Edmonton: So yet again at this point in time we were unable to gain access to this church; the third church of quest number ten and the third of the ‘four corners’.
 After our travels around the rural and coastal church sites which are open mostly much of the time to visitors and pilgrims, one can only assume that in built up urban areas, the churches are closed for reasons of safety and security.
 All Saints is an Anglican church within the borough of Enfield.
 The oldest known reference to the church shows up in a document dating some time between 1136 and 1142.
 It was completely rebuilt in the 15th century and has undergone many alterations since.
-Again because of it placement and importance of our quests, much poltergeist and ghostl activity has been recorded here.
+Again because of it placement and importance of our quests, much poltergeist and ghostly activity has been recorded here.

 http://www.allsaintsedmonton.org.uk/